 - Determine the most suitable process conditions that will make it possible to certify additive manufacturing processes for obtaining aeronautical components in the future.

-Aciturri Engineering is participating as a partner in the “ESTENEA” project, “ESTUDIO DE TECNOLOGÍAS DE BAJO COSTE Y ALTAS CADENCIAS EN COMPOSITES (STUDY OF LOW-COST, HIGH-CADENCE TECHNOLOGIES IN COMPOSITES)”, financed by the CDTI and cofinanced by FEDER.
+Aciturri Engineering is participating as a partner in the “ESTENEA” project, “ESTUDIO DE TECNOLOGÍAS DE BAJO COSTE Y ALTAS CADENCIAS EN COMPOSITES (STUDY OF LOW-COST, HIGH-RATE TECHNOLOGIES IN COMPOSITES)”, financed by the CDTI and cofinanced by FEDER.
 The goal of the project, which is led by Airbus, is to search for and develop materials and processes that make it possible to undertake the manufacture of aeronautical structures at lower cost, adjusting to the increased production rate required by the market.
 The project began in 2014 and will continue through the end of 2017.

 ACITURRI COMPOSITES participates in various project activities ranging from research on new recyclables materials and their processing out of autoclave, using in addition, advanced preparation techniques, to the development of more efficient design tools.
 For this porpoise, ACITURRI works in collaboration with a network of four other Spanish technology centres closely linked to the aerospace and industrial sector: TECNALIA (Guipúzcoa), IMDEA (Madrid), AIMEN (Pontevedra) and CARTIF (Valladolid).